vmware/differential-datalog/doc/language_reference/language_reference.md

             | typevar_name   (* type variable *)

 (* A restricted form of typespec that does not declare new tagged
-    unions (and hence does not introduce new contructor named to the namespace.
+    unions (and hence does not introduce new constructor names to the namespace.
 Used in argument, field, variable declarations. *) simple_type_spec ::= int_type
                    | bool_type